Hi and thank you for visiting my page.

 - Sexuality / Coming Out

-I work from a comfortable and private space in Milton Keynes.
+I am currently working online via video or telephone until such time when rooms become available again.
 If you want to know more about my counselling style, please read on:

 I am an Integrative counsellor which means that I am trained in different approaches to the work.
 I use aspects of Sensorimotor Psychotherapy which maintains a gentle curiosity about your processes and how your body responds to them, Psychodynamic theory which explores the impact your childhood experiences has on your adult life, Cognitive Behavioural Therapy (CBT) to help you identify negative thought patterns and how they influence your behaviour and also aspects of Transactional Analysis to help you understand relationships with yourself and others differently.
 Sessions are led by you and we work at your speed so you are in control at all times.
 We strive to promote collaboration at every turn.